datoujinggzj/zg104.github.io/Safe_Driver_Prediction.md

 | input | nominal | 14 |
 | input | ordinal | 16 |
 | target | binary | 1 |

+Above the number of variables per role and level are displayed.

 ### Descriptive statistics